cepharum/hitchy/docs-source/internals/plugin-integration.md

 ### Notifying Plugins on Discovery

-Next, every plugin exporting a method called `onDiscovered()` as part of its API is notified on being discovered by invoking that function.
+Next, every plugin with an approved role which is exporting a method called `onDiscovered()` as part of its API is notified on being discovered by invoking that function.
 This notification handler is invoked with `this` referring to Hitchy's still rudimentary API.
 Arguments passed are

 * Hitchy options,
 * a dictionary mapping either discovered plugin's name into its [handle](#a-plugins-handle) and